deadlylaid/art_archive/sections/section5/endpoint_images.md

       * `count`

         Number of items to show.
-The `count` value will be neglected if it is it is larger than the actual list count.
-If not specified, will show entire list.
+The `count` value will be neglected if it is larger than the actual list count.
+If not specified, response will contain entire list.
 (Pagination feature will be added in near future)

       * `order`